jackellenberger/emojme/README.md

   Usage: emojme [options]

 Commands: (pick 1)
-  download                 download all emoji from given subdomain upload                   upload source emoji to given subdomain add                      upload source emoji to given subdomain user-stats               get emoji statistics for given user on given subdomain sync                     get emoji statistics for given user on given subdomain
+  download                 download all emoji from given subdomain to json upload                   upload emoji from json to given subdomain add                      add single or few emoji to subdomain user-stats               get emoji statistics for given user on given subdomain sync                     transfer emoji from one subdomain to another, and optionally vice versa help [command]           get command specific help

 Options: (see below)
   -s, --subdomain [value]  [upload/add/download/user-stats/sync] slack subdomain.
 Can be specified multiple times, paired with respective token. (default: null)